rkirov/blog/content/posts/incremental_computation.md

 ```

 While requiring a fancy program rewriting, to the point where the original
-program is unrecognizable, this has a more aesteically pleasing property that
+program is unrecognizable, this has a more aesthetically pleasing property that
 one can begin to imagine a principled way of adding incrementality instead of
 manually inserting if-else statements.